openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 1) (optional) mark the checkbox "always start chainsaw with this configuration."

 Chainsaw has a welcome tab and a good tutorial, use them.
-Still here are a few highligts:
+Still here are a few highlights:
 1) To see only pump-loop you can either select 'focus on openaps.pump-loop.log' or on the refine focus on field enter 'logger==openaps.pump-loop'
 1) To filter only messages that contain the words 'autosens ratio' enter on the 'refine focus' logger==openaps.pump-loop && msg~='autosens ratio'
 1) To highlight lines that contain 'refine focus', enter msg~='autosens ratio' on the find tab.